alb3rtjarvis/numbacs/CONTRIBUTING.md

    the example.

-Bonus points for contributions that include a performance analysis with a benchmark script and profiling output (please report on the mailing list or on the GitHub issue).
+Bonus points for contributions that include a performance analysis with a benchmark script and profiling output (please report on the GitHub issue).

 Filing bugs
 -----------